minkwak98/CSPE2024/README.md

-# World of Yellowhammers

-Welcome to the World of Yellowhammers! 🕊 <br>
+# 👋Hi!
+Welcome to the YH World:)

+Welcome!
+I'm Min, and this is my contribution page to my dear little study bird, Yellowhammers:)🕊 <br>
+If you are curious about these little yellow creatures..You've come to the right place😉 <br>
+Here you will find some common information, hopefully-fun facts, a.k.a collection of all random YH stuff!📚  <br>
+(Un)Fortunately, due to author bias, it will be mostly focused on their endearing vocal cords.🎶  <br>
+So if you're ready..Feel free to dive in and explore!💫

 If you have come from the poster...
 Here are some things you can play with :) <br>
-First, let's dive into the essentials..Try clicking on this image:
+First, let's dive into the essentials..Try clicking on this image:<br><br>

 <a href="https://github.com/user-attachments/assets/57d3a07f-bb01-4798-b43a-4cc6d293386e" target="_blank">
   <img src="https://github.com/user-attachments/assets/336fdefb-c983-4f7c-9a64-f0194286f23e" alt="YH_png" style="width:700px;height:200px;"/>
 </a><br>

 Guess what you just heard!
-Here you will find a lot like these..You can play around with all the images and test your acoustic skills 😉
+Here you will find a lot like these..You can play around with all the images and test your acoustic skills

 <h2>1.
-Yellowhammer songs</h2>
+Yellowhammer</h2>

+Let's start with basics..Who are 'Yellowhammers'? <br>
+Yellowhammers are a common passerine bird species distributed throughout Eurasia, New Zealand, and Australia, mostly non-migratory except for some Eastern Europe populations.<br>
+Although Originally from They are found in various habitats, but prefers farmlands with open space and patches of

 <a href="https://github.com/user-attachments/assets/57d3a07f-bb01-4798-b43a-4cc6d293386e" target="_blank">
   <img src="https://github.com/user-attachments/assets/6992a425-0b1c-4c0e-b98a-aad3de948999" alt="Bird A_Type a" style="width:200px;height:90px;"/>